silogen/docs/docs/platform-infrastructure/demo-environment.md

 ![Cluster Bloom Disk Selection](../media/infra/bloom-disk-selection.png)

-After successful installation, Cluster Bloom generates `additional_node_command.txt` that contains the command for installing additional nodes into the cluster.
+After successful installation, Cluster Bloom generates `additional_node_command.txt`, which contains the command for installing additional nodes into the cluster.

 ### Install Kubernetes software into an existing Kubernetes cluster

-To enable running AI workloads on SiloGen platform on an existing Kubernetes cluster, download a Cluster Forge release package and run `deploy.sh`.
+To enable running AI workloads on the SiloGen platform in an existing Kubernetes cluster, download a Cluster Forge release package and run `deploy.sh`.
 This assumes there is a working Kubernetes cluster to deploy into, and the current Kubeconfig context refers to that cluster.

-For Cluster Forge `deploy` release:
+For the Cluster Forge `deploy` release:

 ```
 wget https://github.com/silogen/cluster-forge/releases/download/deploy/deploy-release.tar.gz